prescottprue/react-redux-firebase/docs/recipes/roles.md

 )
 ```

-**Note:** beware that the `role` parameter on each user will remain a string, and won't actually be "converted" into a object.
-Something that may be apparant to some developers, but not to others ;-)
+**Note:** beware that the `role` parameter on each user will remain a string, and won't be "converted" into an object.
+Something that may be apparent to some developers, but not to others ;-)

 ## Automatically assign role when user signs up